cahergil/StocksPanelLite/README.md

 MIT License

-Copyright (c) 2016 Carlos Hernández Gil
+Copyright (c) 2016 Carlos HernÃ¡ndez Gil

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal